Infinito-IIT-Patna/Infinito2020/CONTRIBUTING.md

 * First of all go to `http://localhost/phpmyadmin/` and create a new database with its name as infinitoadmin.
 * Import database tables using infinitoAdmin.sql file present in the project
 * Next goto User Accnts -> root/localhost -> editpriviliges -> change password.
 * Set a simple password for your sql db.
+- Add db password to connect.php.
 * Create a new file named config.php inside the root directory and copy paste the follwing contents `<?php define('DBPASSWORD','<YOUR SQL PASSWORD>');`